solo-io/gloo/docs/README.md

 kubectl apply -f docs-staging.yaml
 ```

+Then run `glooctl proxy url` to find the address to go to (e.g. http://some-ip-address:30357/gloo/latest).

 ## Notes about the build process

 - we want documentation to be available in the form of docs.solo.io/gloo/latest/... and also as docs.solo.io/gloo/<some_version/...